Kerry Carpenter Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.2 K/9, which ranks 24th in the league.
+- The pitching staff for the Royals has a collective 8.2 K/9, which ranks 25th in MLB.

-- The Royals' 5.18 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals' 5.22 team ERA ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to surrender 111 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Royals pitchers combine to surrender 113 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- Lynch gets the start for the Royals, his ninth of the season.
-He is 2-4 with a 4.18 ERA and 31 strikeouts in 47 1/3 innings pitched.
+- The Royals are sending Yarbrough (2-4) out for his fifth start of the season.
+He is 2-4 with a 5.29 ERA and 19 strikeouts through 32 1/3 innings pitched.

-- In his most recent outing on Friday, July 7 against the Cleveland Guardians, the lefty went six innings, giving up three earned runs while surrendering six hits.
+- In his most recent appearance on Sunday, July 9, the lefty went six innings against the Cleveland Guardians, giving up one earned run while surrendering six hits.

-- In eight games this season, the 26-year-old has amassed a 4.18 ERA and 5.9 strikeouts per nine innings, while giving up a batting average of .240 to his opponents.
+- The 31-year-old has a 5.29 ERA and 5.3 strikeouts per nine innings in 11 games this season, while allowing a batting average of .270 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.